zakarumych/raft/README.md

 surface area — the goal is a language that is easy to read, easy to embed, and easy to reason about.

-> **Status: early / work in progress.** The lexer, parser and tree-walking
+> **Status: early / work in progress.** The lexer, parser, tree-walking
-> runtime are functional, but the language is still missing pieces you'd
+> runtime and REPL are functional, including user-defined functions with
-> expect from a "complete" language (user-defined functions, modules, a
+> currying.
+The language is still missing pieces you'd expect from a
-> standard library, a real REPL — see [Roadmap](#roadmap)).
-APIs and syntax
+> "complete" language (modules, a standard library, real closures — see
-> may change without notice.
+> [Roadmap](#roadmap)).
+APIs and syntax may change without notice.

 ## Project layout